ahaywood/Web-Interactivity-and-Engagement/chapter-3/index.md

 </div>
 ```

-If read through the code, you can see that Skeleton uses a 'div class=”container”' to hold everything inside of it.
-Then inside of the container, the 'div class=”row”' holds the 'div class=”# columns”'.
-Lastly, you see that the divs that hold the columns have two classes: a number class and the “columns” class.
+If read through the code, you can see that Skeleton uses a 'div class="container"' to hold everything inside of it.
+Then inside of the container, the 'div class="row"' holds the 'div class="# columns"'.
+Lastly, you see that the divs that hold the columns have two classes: a number class and the "columns" class.
 The number class is based on there being 12 parts to the full width.
 You can see how I used different numbers in the number class to demonstrate how it works.
 This will certainly make more sense once you apply it.

 Simplifying what is happening above, you will see that the essential syntax is this (all HTML taken out for understanding purposes):